susham/LearningGraphQL/readme.md

 Do we change the way we develop the API's?
 Yes, in terms of Syntax and the runtime environment which helps to resolve the queries.

 Does GraphQL work on a different principles of REST API?
-No, GraphQL uses HTTP Protocol and the HTTP Verbs(GET, POST, PUT, DELETE) to perform CRUD operations on the data.
+Yes, GraphQL uses HTTP protocol, but doesn't depend on HTTP Verbs(GET, POST, PUT, DELETE) to perform CRUD operations on the data.